NikhilP97/ds-algo-problems/README.md

 # ds-algo-problems
-This repository contains coding problems using different data structures &amp; algorithms solved on coding platfroms like Hackerrank etc.
+This repository contains coding problems using different data structures &amp; algorithms solved on coding platfroms like HackerRank etc.